DaDasStudios/MedExcel-backend/README.md

 > ⚠️ Answers matched as correct won't be removed from the list!

 ---

+## Handleing user extra information
+Everytime user takes an exam and sends answers requests, the user's exam information will change based on the answers.
+For instance, there's a field that stores the questions that were answered correctly.
+User can reset that record via **PUT** `/users/user/owner/reset-exam-history/:id` where the `id` is the user's ID.

 ## Answer questions
 User will keep a property in the database that indicates the current question to be answered.
 So the user needs to request **POST** `/exam/answer/` and pass body like the following: